 We welcome applications from practitioners of all genres including music, the visual arts, performance arts, poetry and literature, as well as cross-genre disciplines and creative work in modern digital media for artistic effect.
 With regards to theatre we accept applications from theatre practitioners who wish to rehearse a new work or an existing play, provided that the approach is intended to produce in some significant way a new piece of theatre.

 To be eligible for this programme you need to be both:

-1] A professional artist, which means that you are engaged in your artistic pursuits and perhaps trained for them.
+1] A professional artist, which means that you are regularly engaged in your artistic pursuits and perhaps trained for them.
 You should be known for that work, and earn income from it.

 “The week long residency at Hawkwood has enabled me to devise and write the first fifteen minutes of a one woman show which I hope to secure funding for to further develop.
 As an artist I rely entirely on seed funding such as this to be able to financially kick start a project and I am hugely grateful to Hawkwood and The Francis W Reckitt Arts Trust.

 The rehearsal room is light all day and warm, so is the perfect environment for making new work.
 The food is the highest quality and made with passion, it fuelled myself and my team physically and mentally, having the right stuff in our bodies definitely helped the work progress” Elise Heaven, theatre practitioner”.